 Make sure you do smooth, even sprays that don’t overlap too much in order to keep the paint from building up and dripping.
 Drips can be a real pain to deal with and fix, the best way to deal with them is to prevent them from happening.
 In some spots where you need to paint corners and beveled edges from different angles, it may be best to spray from one angle, then move to another part of the piece and then come back to that area and spray from anther angle, to allow the first spot a few minutes to dry before hitting that area again.

 #3-Spraying When It’s Too Cold

 Colder temperatures and rapidly dropping temperatures can cause the paint to crackle as it’s drying.
 Crackled paint can also be a real pain to fix, so if possible.
 Try to warm up the space that you are working in and keep it at an even temperature as the paint is drying.

 Spraying too close can lead to drips and too far away can cause a dotty, rough surface to form.
 Read the back of your can for the exact spraying distance.
 But, typically, 12″ away is a good distance to spray from.
-You can adjust that slightly as your spraying and see what works best for you.
+Trust the paint brand, they want you to have a good experience with their product, so follow their instructions.

 Guys, not all paint companies are the same.
 Some are out there to give you a crappy paint, with a cheaply made nozzle that will clog, and will dispense your paint unevenly.
 Spend one to two extra dollars and enjoy your DIY project a lot more.
 Rust-Oleum is my favorite brand, the fry sauce to my fries, the cream in my oreo.